-Five Key Takeaways: Factors That Should Concern The Dutch Society
+Five Key Takeaways: What Should Worry the German Society

-1. Nord Stream 2 Is Bad for the Environment
+1. Nord Stream 2 is bad for the environment

-Gazprom's activity has a devastating impact on climate change, Baltic Sea nature, and indigenous people
+Gazprom's activity has a devastating impact on climate change, Baltic Sea nature, and indigenous people last decade.2

 Energy and climate change specialists are no longer in consensus that gas is a genuine "bridge fuel" from coal to renewables.
-Methane leaks contribute hugely to global warming, and these leaks from all major fossil fuel companies during production and transportation are now seen as much higher than was thought in the last decade.2
+Methane leaks contribute hugely to global warming, and these leaks from all major fossil fuel companies during production and transportation are now seen as much higher than was thought in the